How to Use Geofencing to Engage Your App's Users

 Fleet truck management.
 In addition to monitoring transport, we mean getting information that a certain vehicle has left or just entered the logistics center.

 Extra precautions.
-If the employer doesn't fully trust his staff, he should create a virtual geofence area which the driver isn't allowed to cross.
+If the employer doesn't fully trust his staff, he should create a virtual geofence area that the driver isn't allowed to cross.
 Such "restricted areas" can include gas stations offering drivers cheap lunches in conjunction with high fuel prices.

 Examples of geofencing